-The Travelers Guide to London Music & Festivals
+The Traveller’s Guide to London Music & Festivals

 A tour around London’s music venues

-From Bob Dylan’s B & W Subterranean blues video clip to the Beatles’ famous crossing of Abbey Road, to Amy Winehouse’s Camden Town, the streets of London have often served as a backdrop and have been associated with some of the most emblematic figures in the history of music.
-The home of major music movements and genres, London is the only European city that has so much concentrated music heritage that is impossible to disassociate it from the city’s history.
+From Bob Dylan’s B & W Subterranean blues video clip to the Beatles’ famous crossing of Abbey Road, the streets of London have often served as a backdrop.
+It is associated with some of the most emblematic figures in the history of music.
+The home of major music movements and genres, London is the only European city that has so much concentrated music heritage that it is impossible to disassociate it from the city’s history.

 Many famous artists have launched their careers in small, smoke-filled underground clubs and went on to appear in huge stadiums.
 For decades, London has welcomed all kinds of music styles and has given birth to many more.
 A truly cultural melting pot, it has become the perfect environment for unique collaborations, thus creating a unique sound.
 The London sound.